-- In more recent years for our teenager’s birthday parties, we’ve set up simple photo scavenger hunts that take them all around town to find certain things and get photos of their team with that thing (so many ideas on the internet!), held a “beach party” in the winter where kids came in Hawaiian dress and played some games then went to a local swimming pool (great deal on Groupon), and many years, we’ve kept it super simple and just had pizza and played games (Reverse Charades and Heads Up are big favorites).
+- In more recent years for our teenager’s birthday parties, we’ve set up simple photo scavenger hunts that take them all around town to find certain things and get photos of their team with that thing (so many ideas on the internet!), held a “beach party” in the winter where kids came in Hawaiian dress and played some games then went to a local swimming pool (great deal on Groupon), and many years, we’ve kept it super simple and just had pizza and played games (Reverse Charades and Catch Phrase are big favorites).

 - You really really don’t need to do party favors – typical party-favor toys usually end up in the trash in an hour or so and if you do a bag of candy for a party favor, you’re not only sending kids home sugared up on cake and ice cream but also equipped to keep pumping sugar into their systems.
 Party favors are usually more trouble than they’re worth!

 These are just a few ideas based on what has worked well in our family.
 What are some further tips or ideas you could share?

 This was so helpful for me to read this evening after a long day of being in home all day with my 2 boys, now they are in bed, I have a little me time!
 Thank you for your inspiring words and great Birthday ideas!!?

 Thanks for your kind words!
 Glad you found it to be inspiring.